 - Whether bills are included and whether there's a usage cap

-Find the Right Property in Leeds With Spencer Properties
+Find the right property in Leeds with Spencer Properties

 Spencer Properties has been letting properties to students and professionals in Leeds for over 60 years, across three generations of the same family.
-We only let properties we own — which means we're responsible for every aspect of how they're managed, maintained and presented.
+We only let properties we own... which means we're responsible for every aspect of how they're managed, maintained and presented.

-Whether you're starting a new rotation, moving to Leeds for the first time, or looking to share with fellow medics, we can help you find the right property in the right location — close to the Worsley Building, Leeds General Infirmary or St James's University Hospital.
+Whether you're starting a new rotation, moving to Leeds for the first time, or looking to share with fellow medics, we can help match you with the right property in the right location — close to the Worsley Building, Leeds General Infirmary or St James's University Hospital.
 Get in touch today or browse available properties.

 Sources: Horrocks & Pounder, Working the night shift: preparation, survival and recovery — a guide for junior doctors, Royal College of Physicians / Clinical Medicine, 2006 (pmc.ncbi.nlm.nih.gov).
 Leeds hospital geography: Leeds Teaching Hospitals NHS Trust.
 Area preferences informed by medical student housing discussions on The Student Room and NHS foundation trainee forums.